Skip to Content

 It should take a typical adult about an hour to hike the full there-and-back distance of the Tunnel Mountain hike.

-Don’t miss these 22 Best Banff Day Hikes with Kids!
+Looking for more hikes to do with kids while in Banff?
+Don’t miss these 25 Best Banff Day Hikes with Kids!

 Tunnel Mountain Hike Map

 If you’d still like a digital map of the hike and the ability to track your stats (distance, elevation gain, etc.), we use and recommend the AllTrails hiking app.
-To get the digital Tunnel Mountain trail map search for “Tunnel Mountain Trail”.
+To get the digital Tunnel Mountain trail map click here for the “Tunnel Mountain Trail”.

 Hiking Tunnel Mountain with Kids